CoordiNet: uncertainty-aware pose regressor for reliable vehicle localization: METHOD

 \subsection{Adapting convolutional architectures to exploit spatial information}

 Inspired by Features-to-Points approaches~\cite{hartley2003multiple}, where location of 2D features in the image is linked to 3D points in the environment, we designed our architecture to follow this approach.
 CNNs are already good to retrieve the topological-level position~\cite{Piasco2020} (\textit{e.g.} at a street level) thanks to image content, but in order to reach higher accuracy, one could compare the precise location of objects of interest in image coordinates.

-We suggest that current architectures could fail to exploit this optimally because of the commonly used global average pooling which discards the spatial information.
-Another reason is that image classification task widely used for pretraining deals with semantics and expected to be invariant to spatial location of objects in the image.
-However, as our task deals with scene geometry, we want to mitigate this invariance in order to take account of precise feature positions.
+Current architectures are inspired from image classification task which deals with semantics and is expected to be invariant to spatial location of objects in the image.
+However, as our task deals with scene geometry, we want to mitigate this translation invariance in order to take account of precise feature positions.

 To do so, we replace standard 2D convolution by Coord convolution, introduced by \cite{coordconv} in a study about CNN limitations on simple geometric tasks.
-Coord convolutions simply concatenate channels with spatial coordinates with the input tensor before applying the convolution, as illustrated in Figure~\ref{coordinet}.
+Coord convolutions concatenate 2 additional channels, that contain hard-coded pixel coordinates, to the input tensor before applying the convolution, as illustrated in Figure~\ref{coordinet}.

 Finally, we propose to use confidence weighted average pooling (CWAP), instead of global average pooling (GAP), inspired from previous success of this method in other applications~\cite{fc4}.
 In order to transform a feature map into a single scalar, GAP simply computes the mean of the feature map.
 CWAP computes a weighted mean using an additional channel as a confidence map, providing a weight for each spatial location.
 These weights are predicted according to previous layer activation so we can compare this computation to a low-cost self-attention mechanism.
 Examples of activation mask of the confidence map are shown in figure~\ref{pooling_activations}.
 We observe that on small scenes of Cambridge Landmarks, the pooling always highlights the same object regardless of camera pose (here front of Kings College).
 On larger scenes, there is no common object visible in all the scene.
 In this case, the pooling masks areas where dynamic objects appear.